 - Pitted olives can be substituted, but use fewer, about 1/2 cup, and don’t add them to the braise until the last 15 minutes of cooking.

 - Substitute dry sherry for half the wine.

-- Substitute dried fruit such as prunes or figs for the olives.
-Use red wine instead of white and add a piece of bacon or pancetta to the braise.
+- Substitute dried fruit, such as prunes or figs, for the olives.
+Use red wine instead of white and add a strip of bacon or pancetta to the braise.
 Omit the lemon zest.

 - Substitute chicken legs for the duck legs.
 Reduce the cooking time by 30 minutes.

 - Duck Confit Sliders with Asian Slaw from Food Nouveau